Using the Focus Keyword to Analyze Your Content

 Focus Keyphrase and Page Analysis on Edit Post screen

-Where to Use the Focus Keyphrase Feature
+Where to Use the Focus Keyword Feature

 It's not as useful for Pages of your site which may have multiple focuses for this content, or where the content is generic such as a Contact Us page.

-Using the Focus Keyphrase feature
+Using the Focus Keyword feature

 Each recommendation has a drop down that you can click to show more details.